ouDriss95/myGatsbyBlog/content/posts/2020-09-07-Displaying-custom-author-names/index.md

 **12.** After you finish creating the name of the author guest, click on **Save** button.

 Once this is added, we can view the article and the name of guest author will appear as the article author.
 I hope this article guide is helpful for you!

+Hey, if you have any issues don't hesitate to DM me on [Instagram](https://www.instagram.com/oudriss95)